openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

 **Send your Proposals**

-Once youâ€™ve identified what youâ€™d like to do at the conference, [send in a
+Once you’ve identified what you’d like to do at the conference, [send in a
         proposal](http://conference.opensuse.org/indico//conferenceDisplay.py?confId=2).
-Donâ€™t worry about your skills and if youâ€™re good enough, nor about if you can finance the trip.
-If you WANT to do it, thatâ€™s enough!
-Weâ€™ll provide support at the conference in leading the sessions and we also will have travel sponsorship available for those tight on mony, watch this space for news on that soon.
+Don’t worry about your skills and if you’re good enough, nor about if you can finance the trip.
+If you WANT to do it, that’s enough!
+We’ll provide support at the conference in leading the sessions and we also will have travel sponsorship available for those tight on mony, watch this space for news on that soon.